tpbadger/DL-projects/Racket Classifier/Racket Classifier.md

 # Racket Classifier

 Tennis and squash rackets look very similar so thought this would be an interesting first project from the DL for coders course.
-Learnt a lot doing
+Learnt a lot!

 ```python